My Insurance Claim Was Denied. What Can I Do?

 The process for appealing an insurance claim denial varies by state law but generally the following steps are recommended when disputing an insurance company’s decision to deny your claim:

 • Review the policy.
-Understand what is covered.
+Asses what should be covered.

 • Review the denial letter.
-Understand why the insurance company denied your claim.
+Understand the insurance company’s rationale for denying your claim.
 If they have not provided a written explanation, request that they send one as soon as possible or speak with an insurance agent.

 • Keep records.
-Keep track of all paperwork and communications with the insurance company as evidence of the steps you’ve taken and what the insurance company has said.
+Track all paperwork and communications with the insurance company as evidence of the steps you’ve taken and what the insurance company has said.

 • Follow your insurance company’s internal appeals process.
 Familiarize yourself with the rules for appealing.
 What is required by the insurance company?
 What does state law require you to do?